exercism/javascript/concepts/functions/about.md

 ```

 In JavaScript, you can only return exactly one value.
-If you want to pass more information, you need to combine it into one entity first, usually into an [object][concept-objects].
+If you want to pass more information, you need to combine it into one entity first, usually into an [object][concept-objects], or an [array][concept-arrays]..

 ```javascript
 function divide(a, b) {